Steven Schumacher: Crewe Alexandra

 However, Schumacher soon signed for Crewe Alexandra for a nominal fee a week after leaving Bradford City.
 Upon joining the club, he was given a number seven shirt ahead of a new season.

 Schumacher made his Crewe Alexandra debut in the opening game of the season, playing 90 minutes, in a 2–1 win against Brighton Hove & Albion.
 Three weeks later on 1 September 2007, he scored his first goal for the club, in a 1–1 draw against Swindon Town.
 Schumacher became a first team regular in the first two months at Crewe Alexandra until he suffered a hamstring injury that kept him out for three months On 19 January 2008, Schumacher made his first team return from injury, starting the whole game, in a 1–0 loss against Carlisle United.
-His return was short–lived when he later suffered injuries on two separate occasions later in the 2007–08 season, but remained on the first team spotlight towards end of the season.
+His return was short–lived when he later suffered injuries on two occasions later in the 2007–08 season, but remained on the first team spotlight towards end of the season.
 At the end of the 2007–08 season, Schumacher made twenty–nine appearances and scoring once in all competitions.

 At the start of the 2008–09 season, Schumacher's first team opportunity soon become restricted, as he found his playing time, coming from the substitute bench.
 Schumacher scored his first goal of the season, in a 4–0 win against Macclesfield Town in the first round of the Football League Trophy.
 This lasted until he suffered an ankle injury, resulting in him having an operation, and was sidelined for four months.
 On 21 February 2009 Schumacher made his first team return for Crewe Alexandra, coming on as a substitute in the 86th minute in a 3–1 win over Huddersfield Town.
 A week later on 28 February 2009, he scored his second goal of the season, in a 4–0 win over Brighton.
 Two weeks later on 10 March 2009, Schumacher scored his third goal of the season, in a 1–1 draw against Walsall.
 However, his return was short-lived when he suffered a knee injury during a match against Leeds United and was sidelined between four and six weeks.
 At the end of the 2008–09 season, Schumacher went on to make nineteen appearances and scoring three times in all competitions.

 At the start of the 2009–10 season, Schumacher managed to regain his first team place at Crewe under the management of Dario Gradi despite facing competition from Ashley Westwood.
 He then scored four more goals by the end of 2009, scoring against Rotherham United, Bradford City, Cheltenham Town and Morecambe.
-However, Schumacher suffered injuries on four separate occasions throughout the 2009–10 season.
+However, Schumacher suffered injuries on four occasions throughout the 2009–10 season.
 Despite this, he continued to remain in the first team for the club.
 At the end of the 2009–10 season, Schumacher went on to make 33 appearances and scoring four times in all competitions.